Richard Ahrens -- Founder Trendline Dynamics

 A software engineer since 1980, by the late 1990s he started working on improving existing technical indicators and developing his own.
 In 2000, Richard invented his own moving average system.
 Extensive testing showed that it is even smoother than an equivalent Laguerre Transform and could operate with periods as short as 2 data samples.
 A year later he became the first person to solve the problem of automatically detecting channels in price data.
 (Many programs can map a channel when the user specifies the endpoints.
 Richard's algorithm locates the endpoints without human assistance.)

 In 2002 he was working as Business Information Manager for Sun Microsystems.
 In his department, many Sun employees had suffered serious losses in their 401K accounts and employee stock purchase plans during the Dot-COM market crash.
 The next chapter in his market research was launched in late 2002 when he went out to lunch with several other Sun employees one Friday.
-The conversation turned to the 50% drop in the markets and the 95% drop in Sun stock.
-All of their retirement nest eggs were badly damaged and at lunch one of them turned to Richard and asked the question, "Well, now what do we do?"

 The other employees knew that Richard had been studying the capital markets since 1990 and had been doing fairly well at tracking the ups and downs of the market.
 Unfortunately, as the bear market got started in earnest in 2000, he was immersed in studying for his Java Instructor's certification and was not paying attention to the market.
 By the time he saw what was going on he, like everyone else who noticed too late, could only watch as the bear market ran its course.